January 29 | February 12 |

 Who is required to audition, and how are auditions scheduled?

 All undergraduate applicants and graduate performance and pedagogy applicants must pass an audition to enter the College of Music.
 All auditions for 2020-21 will be conducted via video recording submission, submitted on the Application Status Page.
-Applications submitted by December 1st are given first priority for audition scheduling, however, auditions will continue to be scheduled as space allows.
-Please apply early to secure your choice of audition date.
+Applications submitted by December 1st are generally able to secure their first-choice audition date, but requests are honored on a first-come, first-served basis.